oecd-nea/Nosy.jl/README.md

         FixedCost(:capex, "output", energy, 60000),
         VariableCost(:fuel, "output", energy, 50.),
         LinkedJointFlow("co2", co2_carrier, :output, "output", x->0.400*x), # 0.4 tCO2/MWh of energy (electricity) coming out of the gas plant
-        VariableCost(:co2tax, "co2", co2, 100.), # carbon tax of 100 €/t of CO2 emitted by the plant.
+        VariableCost(:co2tax, "co2", co2, 100.), # the co2 joint flow is treated as a dedicated port for costing.
+Add a carbon tax of 100 €/t of CO2 emitted by the plant.
 Modifier is co2.
     ]
 )
 connect!(snapshot, gasplant, grid) # connect the gas plant to the grid